HealthCorps: Original programming and first written curriculum

 In 2007, HealthCorps embarked on a national rollout, extending its health education and mentoring program to 36 schools, including 29 in New York City, two in New Jersey, one in Florida, and one in Pennsylvania.
-In the same year, the organization incorporated as a 501(c)(3) in New York under the name HealthCorps, Inc., and closed out the Florida-based 501(c)(3) FACT.
-By this time all coordinators were expected to serve full-time, five days a week during the school year teaching both in and out of the classroom.
-HealthCorps realized that along with delivering curriculum, the program and its network of schools serve as a unique opportunity to discover how best to communicate with and understand teens, identify best practices for behavioral change and identify effective regional, state and federal school policy; hence, the name Living Labs.

-To meet the demands of a thriving program, HealthCorps staff and board members developed the first written curriculum, combining lessons created by the original nine coordinators with content from the YOU™ book series by Oz and advisory board member Michael Roizen of the Cleveland Clinic.
+HealthCorps staff and board members developed the first written curriculum, combining lessons created by the original nine coordinators with content from the YOU book series by Oz and advisory board member Michael Roizen of the Cleveland Clinic.

 Curriculum enhancements

 Since 2008, as HealthCorps continued to expand into more schools across the US, the curriculum has been regularly enhanced and updated.
 HealthCorps staff, board members, and coordinators are vital to curriculum creation and have edited lessons based on their expertise or experience in the classroom.
 In order to further enhance the curriculum, HealthCorps has partnered with evidence-based programs such as Atkins Nutritionals, Alliance for a Healthier Generation, Sahaja Meditation, Share our Strength/Cooking Matters, Baptiste Foundation, Smarter Lunchrooms, the Chickasaw Nation, and Recover Circle.

-As its curriculum has evolved, HealthCorps has increasingly emphasized developing knowledge as well as skills.
-Research has demonstrated that developing skills is key to supporting behavioral changes for all ages.

-The HealthCorps curriculum aims to enable students to not only better care for their own physical and mental health but also improve wellness in their communities.
-It focuses on three pillars of health: mental resilience, nutrition and fitness.
+The HealthCorps curriculum focuses on three pillars of health: mental resilience, nutrition and fitness.
 It also includes lessons on a wide range of other health issues, such as bullying, family mealtimes, and diabetes.

 In classrooms, coordinators lead lessons from the curriculum that introduce students to health topics though interactive activities and discussions.

 On the individual level, the curriculum and activities are intended to build resilience and leadership skills as well as raise awareness of healthy behaviors and foster positive change.
 On the school and community level, HealthCorps programs are intended to promote positive changes to the policies, systems and environments, and to ultimately be absorbed into the culture of the community.